siddharthk6-tech/procode-interview-task/ecs-approach/README.md

 # Procode ECS WebApp - Terraform Deployment

 This repository contains a **Terraform configuration** to deploy a basic containerized web application on AWS using **ECS Fargate**.
-The infrastructure includes networking, security, and a load-balanced ECS service running an NGINX container.
+The infrastructure includes networking components, security groups, and a load-balanced ECS service running an NGINX container.

 ---